nmac-dev/uni-board/README.md

 # Uni Board

-A messaging board for students and academics
+A Software Engineering group Project using Agile Methodologies to create a messaging board for students and academics.
 ## Contents
  - [Features](#Features)
  - [TODO](#TODO)